masagrator/FPSLocker/README.md

 - Chinese Simplified: ~Soneoy, ~Tone Darkwell

 # Sync Wait
-In those games you can disable double buffer vsync by turning off Window Sync Wait in FPSLocker:
+In those games, you can disable double buffer vsync by turning off Window Sync Wait in FPSLocker:
 - Batman - The Telltale Series (Warehouse patch enables triple buffer, so there is no need to use this option)
-- Pokemon Legends: Arceus
+- Pokémon Legends: Arceus
-- Pokemon Scarlet
+- Pokémon Scarlet
-- Pokemon Violet
+- Pokémon Violet
 - Sonic Frontier
 - The Legend of Zelda: Tears of the Kingdom  (Warehouse patch enables triple buffer, so there is no need to use this option)
 - Xenoblade Chronicles: Definitive Edition